dimarsM142/Ucode-trackC-Uchat/README.md

 ./uchat 127.0.0.1 10000
 ```

-The last command caт be run on multiple terminals.
+The last command caт be run on multiple terminals.<br />
 You can also watch the video for an example of launching the program and its operation.
 https://www.youtube.com/watch?v=LtvW_x3gr28